tessacblack/Data_Course_BLACK/README.md

 did my terminal just fuck itself again painting the fence again
-I am nothing if not dedicated to practicing because I refuse to get a 0 on Exam 1
+I am nothing if not dedicated to practicing because I refuse to get a 0 on Exam 1 what the actual fuck. i tried to push that last edit to this document and for some reason, even though I only told it to add this readme file, it deleted every single file from my github repository except this one.
+So that was really cool.
+I had to do 'git add .' to re-add all of those files. i have no idea what happened